 Publishing to social platforms is different from sharing the link on those platforms, in that the video is uploaded as a native video, making the experience seamless for your viewers.
-And since different audiences exist on different platforms, this feature will make it easier for you to track the stats and engagement of your video on each particular platform right from a dashboard in your Vimeo account.
+Since different audiences exist on different platforms, this feature will make it easier for you to track how your video is performing on many of these platforms right from a dashboard in your Vimeo account.

-Publishing your videos to social
+How to publish your videos to social

-- Once there, select the video you want to share to a social platform by hovering your mouse over “Share” and then clicking “Publish to social.”
+- Once there, select the video you want to share to a social platform by hovering your cursor over it and clicking the Publish to Social icon corresponding to it.

-A box will then pop up with your connected accounts.
+- A box will then pop up with your connected accounts.
 If you haven’t connected your social accounts to Vimeo previously, you’ll need to connect each platform you want to use.
-Clicking the “Connect” button will take you to your account settings.
-Select the social account you want to use, and then follow the directions to authorize Vimeo to publish your videos.
+Clicking the Connect button will take you to your account settings.

 - Views (i.e., how many people saw your video and watched it)